 What would make them hesitate?

-What makes them feel comfortable?
+What makes them feel comfortable or uncomfortable?

 All these things may seem small and mundane, but you’d be surprised how often they make the difference between getting the sale or losing the prospect forever.